MaastrichtU-IDS/dsri-documentation/website/docs/deploy-from-template.md

 ## Start an application using a template

-:::caution
+:::caution Root permission required

-You will need root containers (aka. anyuid) to have been enabled by the DSRI team to be able to start applications with the root user.
+🔒 You will need root containers (aka. anyuid) to have been enabled by the DSRI team to be able to start applications with the root user.

 :::